 Question 5 asked respondents to identify all of the reasons they live in Carlisle from a list.
-Q5 below shows the percentage of selections per response.
+Figure X.X shows the percentage of selections per response.
 The most selected options include rural / small-town feel (83.6%), proximity to Des Moines / metro (69.1%), School district (60.0%), and because it is a safe community (56.4%).